rushi-001/Project_3/README.md

 > This project is to show and test my own JavaScript skills.

+> For now this project work's only on laptop or pc because it need the position of the courser

 # How project's work ?
 > The rectangle is responsive to curser.